 Cookie information: We love cookies - you can dunk them in your tea!

 (This message is only intended to appear the first time you visit and then at six month intervals)

 Need 4 rooms or more?
 Please contact us

-BEST WESTERN Lansdowne Hotel, Eastbourne > Hotel Information > The History of the Hotel
+BEST WESTERN Lansdowne Hotel, Eastbourne > Hotel Info > The History of the Hotel

 The BEST WESTERN Lansdowne Hotel is owned by a partnership, the present partners being Mrs M.A.
 Lewis, and her son Mr E.J.W.
 Lewis.

 The Hotel came into the present family's ownership when Miss F.M.
 Robinson, Aunt of Mrs Margaret Lewis, purchased the Lansdowne, then with 36 letting rooms, in 1910.
 The Hotel prospered during the Great War (1914-1918).
 Miss Robinson retired in 1927, soon after having joined the partnership by her brother Mr. W.A.
 Robinson and by Mr. Herbert Garrat.
 The new Partners embarked upon a policy of steady expansion and by the outbreak of the Second World War the Hotel consisted of five inter-connected houses with 72 letting bedrooms.
 Mr and Mrs Robinson's daughter, the present Mrs Margaret Lewis, joined the management in 1929.
 Her husband, Alan Lewis, (who died in 1998) entered the Partnership in 1939.

 The Hotel was closed from 1940-1946 owing to war conditions.
 During this period the premises were occupied by troops manning a coastal battery stationed on the slopes of the Wish Tower.